AiiiiDannn/cogs106-simulate-recover/README.md

 - Bias is nearly zero, confirming that the model is consistent.
 - MSE is extremely low, showing excellent parameter recovery.
-- With large $ N $, estimates converge to true values, proving the reliability of the EZ model when sample sizes are sufficient.
+- With large $N$, estimates converge to true values, proving the reliability of the EZ model when sample sizes are sufficient.

 ---